-All case managers must meet minimum qualification standards.
+All case managers must meet minimum qualification standards set forth in DHS' PSH HCAs.
 These minimum qualifications for case managers are a bachelor's degree in social work, psychology, sociology, counseling, or other related social services or science disciplines and two years of experience providing case management services.
 Certification or licensure in a relevant discipline (for example, certified additions counselor) may substitute for education requirement.
-Any staff supervising case managers providing services under this RFP must possess a Master's Degree in social work, psychology, sociology, counseling, or other related social service/science disciplines and two years of experience supervising case managers.
-Additionally, possessing the highest level of licensure as a social worker, psychologist, or counselor may substitute for the supervisory experience.
+Any staff supervising case managers providing services under this RFP must be a Licensed Professional Counselor (LPC) with a minimum of a Master's Degree in Human Services, a Licensed Independent Clinical Social Worker (LICSW) OR a Bachelor of Science in Nursing.
+He/she must be licensed to provide counseling services in the District of Columbia and have professional knowledge of the theories, principles, techniques, and practices of social service or health care delivery systems.
+He/she must also have a minimum of three years of professional experience providing counseling and case management services to individuals/families experiencing homelessness or other related populations.